Skip to content

 Section titled “NSAIDs (nonsteroidal anti-inflammatory drugs)”

-• Celecoxib 100 mg twice daily orally: A COX-2 selective inhibitor used in recurrent cases or when eye drops are poorly effective.
+• Celecoxib 100 mg twice daily orally: A COX2-selective inhibitor used for recurrent cases or when eye drops are poorly effective

-Treatment should generally be tapered and discontinued after symptom resolution; avoid prolonged continuous administration.
+Treatment is generally tapered and discontinued after symptom resolution; avoid prolonged continuous use.
 Long-term use of topical steroids carries risks of steroid-induced intraocular pressure elevation and posterior subcapsular cataract, so improvement should be confirmed within 1–2 weeks before tapering.
-In recurrent cases, assess disease activity for each episode individually and prioritize optimization of treatment for the underlying systemic disease.
+In recurrent cases, individually assess disease activity for each episode and prioritize optimization of treatment for the underlying systemic disease.

 In episcleritis associated with collagen diseases such as rheumatoid arthritis, treatment of the underlying disease directly affects prognosis 1).
 If local treatment is ineffective, add oral prednisolone (tapering from 20–30 mg/day).
 Cases requiring systemic steroids are very rare unless there is clear evidence of systemic inflammatory disease.